neeldeep/PokemonChallenge/README.md

  - Open Test Explorer Window in Visual Studio and run the Tests
  - Also you can run the Web API Project using IIS Express within Visual Studio if using Windows.
  # Key Highlights
+ - For the translation part, I have registerd the Translation Service as an HttpClient
+ - I have created wrapper class on top the Poke API .Net Client.
+This is to inject the Poke API Client to the Pokemon Service.
  - I have registered a Custom Exception Middleware Filter to handle any Exception within the application
  - There is custom Exception Class (APIException).
 This is used to customize the Exception Messages in certain scenarios and let the consumer know why that exception might have occured.
 For e.g. a consumer might have mistakenly provided an in valid pokemon name so the Exception will let the consumer know about this.
 	Also there is a Rate Limit on the Shakespeare API.
 So it will let the consumer know to try after some time
  - Swagger has been setup to provide UI and documentation around the API
- - For the translation part, I have registerd the Translation Service as an HttpClient.

  # Areas of Improvement
+  - For this solution, the Language and Version Name are hard coded.
+This can be user driven and can also be setup in the configuration.
   - Implement caching against each Pokemon Name.
 Since the Translate API has a limit on number of calls, this will improve user experience.
   - We can avoid using the Poke API .Net client and directly call the API if we want to avoid adding additional Nuget depencies to the project.